Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 - Number of running tasks
 - Application-specific metrics (if pushed to CloudWatch)

-You can also use CloudWatch Dashboards to create visual representations of your application's performance and health.

 ## 8. Troubleshooting

 - Check GitHub Actions logs for deployment failure error messages.
-- Verify all required secrets are correctly set up in GitHub repository secrets and AWS Secrets Manager.
+- Verify all required secrets are correctly set up in GitHub repository secrets.
 - Ensure the ECS task definition is correctly updated with the new image and environment variables.
 - For application issues, check CloudWatch logs for the ECS tasks.
-- For secrets retrieval issues, check IAM roles and policies to ensure ECS tasks have necessary permissions to access AWS Secrets Manager.
 - For Neo4j issues, check EC2 instance logs and ensure the `user_data` script executed correctly.
 - For AMI creation issues, review the logs of the `null_resource.neo4j_ami_management` execution in Terraform output.

 ## 9. Security Considerations

-- Use GitHub Secrets for deployment-related sensitive data that must be shared across apps, such as JWT_SECRET
+- Use GitHub Secrets for all sensitive data.
-- Use AWS Secrets Manager for application secrets in staging and production environments that do not need regular access from outside credex-core, such as database credentials.
 - Regularly rotate passwords, API keys, and AWS access keys.
 - Ensure production databases are not accessible from development or staging environments.
 - Implement proper access controls and network security in your AWS environment.